CliveC99/p1-castlerea/README.md

-  - **Gallary Page**
+  - **Gallery Page**
-    - I was having issues with the images on the gallary page having space at the bottom of the page.
+    - I was having issues with the images on the gallery page having space at the bottom of the page.
     - I solved this by changing the height of some of the images at different breakpoints.

   - **Contact Form**